terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/examples/analytics_specs/README.md

 # atlas-basic - cluster with analytics specs

-This example pretends to show how the developer can use the atlas-basic module to create a cluster defining its analytics_specs.
+This example shows how the atlas-basic module can be used to create a cluster defining analytic nodes.

 ## Usage